-MASSARO: Thank you.
+Mr. MASSARO.
+Thank you.

 So let's try to do one or two more questions.
-Right back there
+Right back there-

-Q: Hi.
+QUESTIONER.
+Hi.
 I'm an intern with Congressman Heck's office.

-So, Mr. Whitmore, earlier you mentioned sort of - you talked about how there are two aspects of the Russian regime.
+Mr. Whitmore, earlier you talked about how there are two aspects of the Russian regime.
 There's the corruption and the ideological aspect.
 Could you and anyone else maybe expand on sort of how those two aspects, the ideological and the corruption, work in concert?

-WHITMORE: Yes.
+Mr. Whitmore.
+Yes.
 I can.
-I mean, when I talk about the ideological, I want to be clear I'm talking about Putin's project of making Russia a great power again, making Russia great again, if you will.
-And we're - there's - so in this sense, there's good and bad corruption.
-If you have corruption that's operating abroad and creating networks of influence that you can then use to undermine democratic institutions in the West, be they in the near abroad or farther west - and on this regard, I would say I would echo what Marius said earlier: Everything that we're experiencing now, they were experiencing before.
+When I talk about the ideological, I want to be clear I'm talking about Putin's project of making Russia a great power again, making Russia great again, if you will.
+And so in this sense, there's good and bad corruption.
+If you have corruption that's operating abroad and creating networks of influence that you can then use to undermine democratic institutions in the West, be they in the near abroad or farther west-and on this regard, I would say I would echo what Marius said earlier: Everything that we're experiencing now, they were experiencing before.
 And I think we should really, really pay very close attention to what Russia does to its neighbors, because it's often a harbinger of what they're going to be doing to us a little bit later.
 I mean, remember, the Estonians were getting hacked before it was cool.
-(Chuckles.)
+[Chuckles.]
 OK?

-So - but this is - this is corruption that works hand in glove with the ideological aims of the regime.
-When I described that complex ownership structure of this company called Vemex that is - that is buying up energy assets in the Czech Republic, yeah, a lot of people are getting rich from this, and it's also advancing the interests of the state.
+So this is corruption that works hand in glove with the ideological aims of the regime.
+When I described that complex ownership structure of this company called Vemex that is buying up energy assets in the Czech Republic, yeah, a lot of people are getting rich from this, and it's also advancing the interests of the state.

-Where it's not - where it's not - where they're working in competition with each other, where the - where ideological Russia and kleptocratic Russia, if you will, are working in - at cross purposes, I think we began to see evidence of this about a year ago, when we began to see Putin start to cull his inner circle, when we saw people like Vladimir Yakunin, the former head of Russian Railways, once considered one of the most powerful men in Russia, lose his job; when we saw Viktor Ivanov, who was head of - head of the so-called antinarcotics service, which was nothing of the sort, but anyway, we saw him lose his job; when we saw Sergei Ivanov, the former Kremlin chief of staff, lose his job, this I interpreted as Putin basically trying to rein in some of the - some of the more kleptocratic elements of his inner circle, bringing in younger people who are going to be willing to steal less and work a little bit harder, essentially, if you will.
+Where it's not-where they're working in competition with each other, where ideological Russia and kleptocratic Russia, if you will, are working at cross purposes, I think we began to see evidence of this about a year ago, when we began to see Putin start to cull his inner circle, when we saw people like Vladimir Yakunin, the former head of Russian Railways, once considered one of the most powerful men in Russia, lose his job; when we saw Viktor Ivanov, who was head of the so-called antinarcotics service-which was nothing of the sort-but anyway, we saw him lose his job; when we saw Sergei Ivanov, the former Kremlin chief of staff, lose his job, this I interpreted as Putin basically trying to rein in some of the more kleptocratic elements of his inner circle, bringing in younger people who are going to be willing to steal less and work a little bit harder, essentially, if you will.

-So I think this was an attempt at - by ideological Russia to rein in kleptocratic Russia, because, let's face it, rebuilding an empire is very expensive.
-So you can - so it's - and this tension, I think, is something we always kind of need to keep our eye on, between these two Russias that, again, like I said, sometimes are working hand in glove but sometimes are working at cross purposes.
+So I think this was an attempt by ideological Russia to rein in kleptocratic Russia, because, let's face it, rebuilding an empire is very expensive.
+And this tension, I think, is something we always kind of need to keep our eye on, between these two Russias that, again, like I said, sometimes are working hand in glove but sometimes are working at cross purposes.

-MASSARO: And on that, we'll conclude the briefing.
+Mr. MASSARO.
+And on that, we'll conclude the briefing.
 Thank you so much, Brian.
 Thank you so much to the full panel.
 A fascinating briefing.
 And we'll see you all at the next one.
-(Applause.)
+[Applause.]